Get ready for some great content coming to your inbox from the team at UserTesting!

 In other words, UX design is the process of designing (digital or physical) products that are useful, easy to use, and delightful to interact with.
 It’s about enhancing the experience that people have while interacting with your product, and making sure they find value in what you’re providing.

 But unfortunately, that isn’t a comprehensive explanation of UX design either.
-So to help you get a better understanding of what it really is, I reached out to 15 smart and talented user experience professionals and asked them:
+So to help you get a better understanding of what it really is, we reached out to 15 thought leaders in the space and asked them:

 Said differently: “How would you describe UX design to someone who was learning about it for the first time?”